-The Group considers the advance payment schemes contains significant financing component and accordingly the amount of consideration is adjusted for the effects of the time value of money taking into consideration the credit characteristics of the Group.
+The Group assesses whether the advance payment schemes contain significant financing component and, if so, adjusts the amount of consideration for the effects of the time value of money taking into consideration the credit characteristics of the Group.
 As this accrual increases the amount of the contract liabilities during the period of construction, it increases the amount of revenue recognised when control of the completed property is transferred to the customer.